wp-plugins/nomorecaptchas/readme.txt

 If your site is not for personal use, NoMoreCaptchas is free for the first 30 days.
 After that, or even if you run a personal site and desire a greater level of protection and want more functionality in your dashboard, we have a variety of subscription services available.
 You can read about them at http://nomorecaptchas.com/pricing/

+= Who shouldn't use NoMoreCaptchas? =
+Spammers, scammers, bots, trolls and other Internet bottom-dwellers really should avoid NoMoreCaptchas.
+We're out to make their lives difficult, so they really don't like us.

 = What do I need to install NoMoreCaptchas? = Installing NoMoreCaptchas is easy.
 All you need are the plugin zip file and your License Key.